Counting aloud, students move around in a circle, substituting multiples of "5" with healthy snack foods.

 - Any time someone is supposed to say a multiple of fiveó5, 10, 15, etc., that student should replace the number with a healthy snack food.
 For example, 1-2-3-4-apple-6-7-8-9-popcorn.

 - Explain that the object of the game is for the group to get to 50 without making a mistake.
-If one person forgets to name, or repeats, a snack food then everyone has to go back to the beginning and start over.
+If one person forgets to name a snack food, or repeats one said previously, then everyone has to go back to the beginning and start over.

 - Play the game.
 Encourage them to mention healthy snack foods from all five food groupings.